 For the conventional method, sperm is placed in the culture medium in a small petri dish containing an egg; the sperm and eggs are incubated together in the dish in the lab, allowing the sperm to enter the egg on its own.
 For ICSI, one sperm is injected into the cytoplasm of the egg using a needle and a sophisticated operative microscope.
 No matter which process is used, fertilization is checked the next morning.

-Following fertilization, the IVF team and the couple determine exactly when embryo transfer will take place – anywhere between 1 and 6 days but usually 3-5 days after egg retrieval.
-However, if the decision is made to do genetic testing, first a biopsy is taken from the embryo, almost always on culture day 5 or 6.
+Following fertilization, the IVF team and the couple determine exactly when embryo transfer will take place – anywhere between 1 and 6 days but usually 3-5 days after egg retrieval if a fresh embryo transfer is being performed.
+However, if the decision is made to do preimplantation genetic testing (PGT), first a biopsy is taken from the embryo, almost always on culture day 5 or 6.
 Usually 3 to 8 cells are sent for testing performed at an outside lab, while the embryos are frozen and remain in the IVF laboratory.
 After receiving the genetic test results, the selected embryo is chosen, thawed and transferred into the uterus, usually within 1 to 2 months after the egg retrieval.

-The number of embryos produced depends on several factors including the age of the couple.
-In the past, multiple embryos were transferred in the hope of maximizing success but this often resulted in twins or rarely triplets, both of which are associated with pre-term birth and other serious complications to both babies and mother.
+The number of embryos produced depends on several factors including the age of the woman.
+In the past, multiple embryos were transferred in the hope of maximizing the chance of success, but this often resulted in twins or rarely triplets, both of which are associated with pre-term birth and other serious complications to both babies and mother.

 The safest approach is to limit transfer to a single embryo.
-To maximize the chance for success, the healthiest embryo is selected by the embryologist based on a grading system used to evaluate each embryo.
+To maximize the chance for success, the healthiest embryo is selected by the embryologist based on an embryo grading system used to evaluate each embryo.
+If PGT has been performed and the embryo is reported to be normal, then single embryo transfer should always be done.

 A soft, flexible, and thin catheter is used to transfer the embryo into the uterus.
 An abdominal ultrasound is used to make sure that the tip of the catheter places the embryo at the best location for the embryo to implant.
 Pain and discomfort are rare, and the experience has been compared to how it feels to get a pap smear.
-Good embryos not used for transfer are usually frozen in case the cycle is not successful or a couple wants more children following a successful first cycle.
+Good embryos not used for transfer are usually frozen in case the cycle is not successful or the intended parents(s) want more children following a successful first cycle.

 Hopefully, the development of the embryo continues in the uterus and the embryo hatches and implants in the uterine lining within 1-2 days following embryo transfer.